WHAT IS A SPECIAL EVENT?

 WHAT IS THE REFUND POLICY FOR SPECIAL EVENT PERMITS?

-The Special Event Permit is not refundable.
-For a $50.00 processing fee, the Special Event Permit date may be transferred to an available alternative date.
+The Special Event Permit fee is refundable in the case of cancellation, subject to a one-time Administrative Cost Recovery Fee.
+Alternatively, the Special Event Permit date may be transferred to an available alternative date at no charge.
 The alternative date may not be more than one-year from the original date and only one transfer is allowed.

 WHY DO I NEED EVENT LIABILITY INSURANCE?